-b.
-Impact of repair mechanisms on the efficiency of DSE process
+2) Impact of repair mechanisms on the efficiency of the DSE process

-In our experiments, due to the repair techniques applied in the Feasibility Checker module, the feasible alternatives actually evaluated represent an important percentage of the total number of explored design points.
-This can be illustrated in Fig. 8(a) and Fig. 8(b), which depict the average percentage of feasible, repaired and infeasible design points per iteration for the DSE experiments based on both approaches.
-Note that the grey part of each bar (in Fig. 8) represents feasible design points without any repair, the dark part refers to repaired design points (i.e., infeasible design points repaired by the Feasibility Checker module and converted to feasible ones), and the white part indicates the infeasible design points that cannot be repaired by our heuristic repair techniques.
-In this latter case, no system models are generated for these infeasible design points, and therefore, they are not evaluated by the simulation tool.
+At this point, it is important to highlight that, although the explored design points shown in our experimental results include both feasible and infeasible design points, only feasible design solutions are evaluated by the CASSE tool.
+However, due to the repair techniques applied in the Feasibility Checker module, most of the infeasible design points can be detected and converted to feasible ones.
+As a consequence, the feasible alternatives actually evaluated represent an important percentage of the total number of explored design points.
+This can be illustrated in Fig. 7(a) and Fig. 7(b), which depict the average percentage of feasible, repaired and infeasible design points per iteration for the DSE experiments based on both approaches (single and multiple GA search).
+Note that the gray part of each bar (in Fig. 7) represents feasible design points without any repair, the dark part refers to repaired design points (i.e., infeasible design points repaired by the Feasibility Checker module and converted to feasible ones), and the white part indicates the infeasible design points that cannot be repaired by our heuristic minimum-distance repair techniques.

-From these data, it can be seen that our repair techniques can repair more than the 84 percent of detected infeasible design points in each iteration, and as a result, more than the 91 percent of explored design points can actually be evaluated by the CASSE tool.
+From these data, it can be seen that our repair techniques can repair more than the 84 percentage of detected infeasible design points in each iteration, and as a result, more than the 91 percentage of explored design points can be actually evaluated by the CASSE tool.
 Thus, it seems that the repair mechanisms significantly affect and improve the efficiency of the DSE experiments.

-c.
-Convergence rate and number of iterations
+3) Convergence rate and number of iterations